grygoryant/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 8 steps.
+1. Converting image from RGB to HLS color scheme.

+I decided to choose HLS color scheme because white and yellow colors are clearly expressed in separate channels of this color model.
+Here's the examples of splitting image to three channels:
+![alt text][h_channel][l_channel][s_channel]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+![alt text][initial]

 ### 2. Identify potential shortcomings with your current pipeline